TheRoddyWMS/Roddy/docs/installationGuide.rst

 To run Roddy you need at least

+- Java 8+
-- Java and Groovy
+- Groovy 2.5.19+
+- DefaultPlugin (note that this plugin requires some programs to be installed on the compute nodes!)
+- PluginBase
-- the default plugin
+- coreutils
-- the base plugin
+- zip
-- zip/unzip
+- grep
-- bash
+- sed
-- the tool `lockfile` (usually in the procmail mail-processing-package (v3.22), only needed on job execution hosts)
-- the `pstree` tool (e.g. in the "psmisc" package in CentOS).
+- perl (for certain tasks)
+- Gradle (for certain tasks; should be downloaded automatically by the `gradlew` script)

 As Roddy is Linux based, you will be able to find most of these in your OS package manager.
 For the JDK and Groovy, -- both required on the host on which you run Roddy -- you may want to use `SDKMan`_.
 The following will get you going: